tc39/notes/es8/2018-01/jan-25.md

 MM: I'd rather introduce the new token

-AK:

 YK: ron's proposal, I may agree with mark, but I'd like to explore before we add more things to the class body

 MM: I'm in favor of exploration